mli42/mlibasm_tester/README.md

 Checks leaks by using `/usr/bin/leaks` :
 `#define CHECKLEAKS 0` (in `mlibasm.h`) to disable it

+Good news : It will check only what you have coded and compiled with your Makefile

 ## Functions
 - [x] ft_strlen
 - [x] ft_strcpy